swiftlang/swift-evolution/proposals/NNNN-inheritance-of-actor-isolation.md

 function isolation to be expressed in limited ways: functions can be declared as isolated to a global actor (e.g. `@MainActor () -> ()`), but all other kinds of isolation must be "type-erased", leaving a value whose type appears to be non-isolated.
-This forces some of the same awkward `Sendable` restrictions that this proposal discusses with the `sequentialMap` example in the Motivation section.

 One way to solve this would be to introduce value-dependent isolated function types.
 With such a feature, you could declare a value to have